joye61/js-controller/README.md

 # Web Services Rapid Development

-HTTP server side for small or personal projects in a `MVC-like` way.
+HTTP server side development for small or personal projects in a `MVC-like` way.
 In fact, it is suitable for most of the daily projects, I have used it to develop a number of online stable projects, very simple.
 HTTP service based on [`Koa`](https://github.com/koajs/koa)

 # Installation